 Travel Camera

-We think Gdansk is an incredibly photogenic destination – and if you are anything like us, you will be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual travel camera for higher quality photos.
-We travel with a Canon Rebel and use an everyday 18-135mm lens.
+Gdansk is incredibly beautiful – so you’ll likely be snapping tons of photos.
+Rather than relying on your phone, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel and use a 18-135mm lens.

-Whether you travel with a backpack or suitcase, with long days of sightseeing in Gdansk, you will want a travel day pack as well.
-It’s an ideal way to carry your camera and other essential travel items in!
+Whether you travel with a backpack or suitcase, with long days of sightseeing in Gdansk, you will want a travel day pack.
+It’s an ideal way to carry your camera and other essential travel items!

-If you haven’t already obtained travel insurance for your trip to Poland, consider traveling protected with World Nomads.
+No matter how well you plan, things go wrong.
+Luggage gets lost, flights are delayed or people get sick.
+If you haven’t already obtained coverage for your trip to Poland, consider traveling protected with World Nomads.

-As you begin to make your plans for a European Vacation, use a Travel Planner to stay organized.
-Our Printable Travel Planner is perfect for organizing your trip and keeping track of the best places in Gdansk to see!
+As you begin to make your plans for a European Vacation, use a Travel Planner to stay organized!

 Start planning your trip to Poland!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.